playframework/playframework/documentation/manual/releases/Highlights25.md

 ## Logging SQL statements

 There is now a way to log SQL statements that works across different connection pool implementations (like HikariCP and BoneCP) and also different persistence mechanisms such as Anorm, Ebean and JPA.
 See more information about it works [[for Java|JavaDatabase]] and [[for Scala|ScalaDatabase]].

+## Netty native socket transport

+You have the possibility to configure the framework to use netty native sockets instead of the default jdk ones.
+See more information about it in [[|Netty configuration|NettyConfiguration]]